Some Robustness Properties of Label Cleaning: Preliminaries

 \subsection{Label aggregation}

 Instead of obtaining $(X_i, Y_i)$ pairs, consider the case that we replace the output $Y$ with a more abstract variable $Z \in \mathcal{Z}$.
-For example, in the motivating scenario in the introduction in which we collect multiple (say, $m$) noisy labels for each example $X$, we take $Z = (Y_1, \ldots, Y_m) \in \mc{Y}^m$.
+For example, in the motivating scenario in the introduction in which we collect multiple (say, $m$) noisy labels for each example $X$, we take $Z = (Y_1, \ldots, Y_m) \in \mc{Y}^m$. \citet{MaoMoZh24} consider similar multilabeled data structure for multilabel losses, while we focus on the label aggregation pipeline.
 For an abstract ``aggregation space'' $\mc{A}$, let $A : \mc{Z} \to \mc{A}$ be an aggregating function (e.g., majority vote), and let $\sloss : \R^d \times \mc{A} \to \R_+$ be a surrogate loss defined on this aggregation space.
 We then define the aggregated surrogate risk

 asking when minimizing the surrogate problem~\eqref{eq:agg-surogate-loss-problem} is sufficient to minimize the actual task risk~\eqref{eq:task-loss-problem}.
 Two concrete examples may make this clearer.